bmammadli/CNN-Stress-Estimation/README.md

 # CNN-Stress-Estimation
-Official implementation of Convolutional Neural Networks (CNNs) for stress state estimation from deformed surface images.
+Official implementation of a Convolutional Neural Network (CNN) for stress state estimation from deformed surface images.
 Presented at PyTorch Conference Europe 2026.